(Updated – 2nd June 2023)

 Here are a few simple FAQs for answering some common questions about Mahila Samman Savings Certificate.

 What is interest rate of Mahila Samman Savings Certificate (2023)?

 The interest rate is fixed at 7.5% per annum for a period of 2 years.
 But since the interest will compound on a quarterly basis, the effective rate comes close to 7.71% instead.

 The tenure of the new small savings scheme for women is 2 years.

-This scheme is quite different from Sukanya Samriddhi Yojana.
+This scheme is quite different from the girl-child-focused Sukanya Samriddhi Yojana.
 As quoted in a MoneyControl news item (link), my view is that “While both the newly announced Mahila Samman Savings Certificates and existing Sukanya Samriddhi Yojana cater to savings for women, the latter is only for parents looking to save for the girl child’s long-term future,” says Dev Ashish, a SEBI-Registered Investment Advisor (RIA) and Founder of StableInvestor.
 He added, MSSC having a two-year tenure is a short-term product, and hence, cannot ideally be compared with long-term instruments such as SSY.